MelonKami/MelonKami-Bot-Experimental/README.md

 This repo is for the Experimental version of my main bot MelonKami, here I will experiment on features and ect, which in return could result in an unstable bot.

+## Feel free to use my bot as your own

+I made this so anyone who wants a bot, can have one, but this is simply the experimental version of my main bot, if you want the main bot, go to `https://github.com/MelonKami/MelonKamiBot` and download that one (At this current time there is nothing there, because the bot does not have a stable verion, it will soon).

+If you want to use this bot as your own, simply clone the repo or download it.
+When you launch it first time it has a setup.
+It will ask you for a token and a prefix, and after that it will be working, you can change these later (read configuration notes).
+Hope you enjoy my bot :D

 ## Important Notes

 * As of now, there are no important notes, if you have any questions check `Configuration notes`, if you can't find your question answer there, you can create an issue on the repo.